 The family owned and operated, multi-award-winning, Chiawa Camp is located in Lower Zambezi National Park, along the banks of the mighty Zambezi River.
-One of Zambia’s premier luxury safari camps, Chiawa, offers a diverse activities, these include game drives, game walks, boating, canoeing and angling.
-Each of the luxury tents boast spectacular views over the Zambezi River and its vast array of resident wildlife including Elephant, Lion, Leopard, Hippo and many more, which occupy this gorgeous region of Zambia.
+One of Zambia’s premier luxury safari camps, Chiawa offers diverse activities, these include game drives, game walks, boating, canoeing and fishing.
+Each of the luxury tents boasts spectacular views over the Zambezi River and its vast array of resident wildlife including Elephant, Lion, Leopard, Hippo and many more, which occupy this gorgeous region of Zambia.

 If you have a passion for wildlife and would like to get involved then read all about the great work Conservation South Luangwa is doing.